 Gum Gully Farm, located in Silvan South is only 50kms from Melbourne.
 The Barn is designed to fit 100 for weddings (banquet style or 170 for cocktails) plus has the option to have your wedding ceremony outside on the grounds or using their chapel.
 Visit the Gum Gully Website for more information.

 Looking for a barn a little closer to town?
-Collingwood Childrens Farm (catered by Hay Events) can seat 50 or hold 120 for a cocktail function in the barn.
+Collingwood Childrens Farm (catered by Farm Cafe) can seat 50 or hold 120 for a cocktail function in the barn.
 There’s a fireplace, exposed beams and a beautiful country atmosphere.
 Couples can also choose the stables and farm paddock for their ceremony or pre dinner drinks.
 Visit the website for more information.

 One of the Yarra Valley’s favourite wineries, Yering Station has a beautifully restored historic barn available for functions.
 With a capacity of up to 120 guests, the barn was polished concrete floors and doubles as the Farmers’ markets venue every month!
 Visit the Yering Station website for more information.